skip to Main Content

 Once widespread across Aotearoa, the kākāriki karaka is now our rarest parakeet – twice thought extinct and clinging to survival in just a handful of places.
 Here at the Brook Waimārama Sanctuary, they’ve made an incredible comeback.
 Since their reintroduction in 2021, our thriving population is now the largest in the country.

 As the South Island’s largest fenced sanctuary, we provide these bright‑eyed manu with a predator‑free haven, abundant food, and space to breed.
-Every visit, donation, and vote helps protect this taonga species – and strengthens the fight to keep them here for generations to come.
+Every visit, donation and membership helps protect this taonga species – and strengthens the fight to keep them here for generations to come.

 FAQ

 Since the first translocation in November 2021, the Sanctuary population has grown rapidly.
-Following multiple releases in 2021, 2022, and 2023, surveys now estimate at least 300 birds with a minimum of 250 birds, making this the largest known population in the country.
+Following multiple releases in 2021, 2022, and 2023, surveys now estimate at least 300 birds with a minimum of 250 birds, making this the largest known population in the country (and globally).

 Kākāriki karaka (orange‑fronted parakeet) are Aotearoa’s rarest parakeet and one of our most endangered birds.
 Once found across the motu, they now survive in only a handful of locations.
 Twice declared extinct, their return to the Nelson region after a 100‑year absence is a major conservation success — and proof that the pest‑free Sanctuary is working.